 Over the past two and a half years, I’ve met some of the most hardworking, brave and resilient women the UK has to offer.
 Not just because they’ve found the courage to step away from the conventional career route and take their destiny into their own hands (which until you do so, always sounds a whole lot more glamorous and simple than it actually is) but because the vast majority of women I’ve met over the past few years refuse to give up, even though more often than not, so many odds are stacked against them.

-Unfavourable stats mentioned above aside, over the past few years I’ve interviewed female founders who have suffered miscarriages in the morning but turned up to work that afternoon because they have clients relying on them to turn up.
-Female founders who are grieving from heartbreak and loss behind the scenes but putting on a brave face because compassionate leave doesn’t exist.
-Female founders who are answering emails from their hospital beds whilst recovering from surgery because they’ve suddenly been taken ill and their business can’t afford to stop.
-And female founders who have lost 90% of their business overnight when Covid-19 hit and are working around the clock trying to salvage said business whilst adapting to the overwhelming role that is motherhood for the first time.
+Unfavourable stats mentioned above aside, over the past few years I’ve interviewed female business owners who have suffered miscarriages in the morning but turned up to work that afternoon because they have clients relying on them to turn up.
+Female business owners who are grieving from heartbreak and loss behind the scenes but putting on a brave face because compassionate leave doesn’t exist.
+Female business owners who are answering emails from their hospital beds whilst recovering from surgery because they’ve suddenly been taken ill and their business can’t afford to stop.
+And female business owners who have lost 90% of their business overnight when Covid-19 hit and are working around the clock trying to salvage said business whilst adapting to the overwhelming role that is motherhood for the first time.

 When you’re the boss, there’s no boss above you telling you to slow down and take some time off; no boss above you giving you praise when you win; and no boss above you telling you that the company has hit its annual targets so “here’s a 10% bonus for all of your hard work…”